-MFRS 9 replaces the guidance in MFRS 139, Financial Instruments: Recognition and Measurement on the classification and measurement of financial assets and financial liabilities.
-Upon adoption of MFRS 9, financial assets will be measured at either fair value or amortised cost.
+MFRS 9 replaces the guidance in MFRS 139, Financial Instruments: Recognition and Measurement on the classification and measurement of financial assets and financial liabilities, and on hedge accounting.

-The adoption of MFRS 9 will result in a change in accounting policy.
 The Bank is currently assessing the financial impact of adopting MFRS 9.